Saturday, 7 May 2022

 Shortness of breath

-Multiple sensitivities: (intolerance to light/sound/smell/movement/touch/food/materials/other)
+Multiple sensitivities (intolerance to light/sound/smell/movement/touch/food/materials/other)

 Hyperacusis (noise sensitivity)